 Green Health Routes

-We work with healthcare practitioners to develop the routes which they can use to support patients to use local green spaces as an integral part of maintaining a healthy lifestyle and often recommend their use as part of a green prescription.
-Medical research from around the world, collated by the University of Exeter, demonstrates that a 'Green Prescription' can deliver physiological and psychological benefits for patients.
-The evidence also shows that doctors are ready and willing to give 'Green Prescriptions', and that an effective partnership with other providers is required.to their patients.
+We work with healthcare practitioners to identify and promote health routes - attractive green walking routes that provide links to publicly accessible green spaces within the neighbourhood.
+GPs, social prescribing link workers and other healthcare professionals use our materials to support patients in enjoying local green spaces as part of a healthy lifestyle - a form of 'green prescribing'.
+Medical research from around the world demonstrates that a 'Green Prescription' can deliver physiological and psychological benefits for patients.
+The evidence also shows that doctors are ready and willing to give 'Green Prescriptions' to their patients.

 Marston, which is just outside the centre of Oxford, has many green spaces, parks, cycle paths and walks.
-The health route here highlights local greenspace and is easy to follow thanks to waymarker signs on lamp-posts and leaflets featuring the route map being available at local hubs.
-Local GPs use the route to prescribe exercise, and weekly health walks now leave from the practice led by volunteer walk leaders.
-We’ve also been working with a retirement home and the local schools, as well as setting up some special themed walks and nature based engaged workshops.
+The Green Health Route here highlights local green space and is easy to follow thanks to waymarker signs on lamp-posts and leaflets featuring the route map made available at local hubs.
+Local GPs used the route to prescribe exercise, and volunteeer walk leaders ran weekly health walks.
+We also worked with a retirement home and the local schools, as well as setting up some special themed walks and nature based workshops.

 In Jericho our route begins and ends at the Health Centre, enabling people to access the route directly from consultation with their doctor.
-It was designed by local people and the GPs who were involved in the consultation process.
-As well as the parks and green spaces publicly accessible within Jericho, this route also includes a stretch of the canal towpath, and many of the area's community centres adding a social element to the walk.
+It was designed by local people and the GPs, who were involved in the consultation process.
+As well as the parks and green spaces this route also includes a stretch of the canal towpath, and many of the area's community centres, adding a social element to the walk.
 Several guided walks with three local schools have also been a great way to get more people involved.
 Flyers are available for the route, as well as an interactive online map to use on mobile phones.